Fawxy/CBPinEntryView/README.md

 [![License](https://img.shields.io/cocoapods/l/CBPinEntryView.svg?style=flat)](http://cocoapods.org/pods/CBPinEntryView)
 [![Platform](https://img.shields.io/cocoapods/p/CBPinEntryView.svg?style=flat)](http://cocoapods.org/pods/CBPinEntryView)

 CBPinEntryView is a view written in Swift to allow easy and slick entry of pins or codes.
 It allows backspacing, dismissal of keyboard and continuation, the whole code is given as a single String or Int and the view is very easily customisable in code or the storyboard.
+Now with secure entry option!

 <img src='http://i.imgur.com/dAdUVkp.gif' alt='Showing easy entry and deletion' width='350'>